wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

-When ransomware attacks are reported in the news, various terms will be mentioned.
-Having an awareness of some of these key headline terms is useful to gain a better insight into what has happened.
+Ransomware, like all specialized products and tools have a lexicon of terms, like commodity ransomware, or human operated ransomware.
+Knowing some of these key headline terms is useful to gain a better insight into what type of ransomware attack is taking place and how you can start addressing it.

 ## Commodity ransomware